 MADISON COUNTY HEALTH DEPARTMENT : VECTOR CONTROL DIVISION

 The Vector Control Division of the Madison County Health Department is responsible for mosquito and rat control in the areas of Huntsville that are located within Madison County.
+On August 25, 2015, our department will also begin operating mosquito fog trucks in subdivisions of Huntsville located in Limestone County.
 Vector Control follows an Integrated Pest Management (IPM) approach to managing the control of these pests.
 IPM is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
 IPM programs use current, comprehensive information on the life cycles of pests and their interaction with the environment.
 This information, in combination with pest control methods, is used to manage these pests by the most economical means with the least possible hazard to people and the environment.
 The cornerstone of any IPM program is prevention.

 The Vector Control Division strives to control the mosquito population in order to protect human health and to preserve the quality of life of the people by reducing the number of pestiferous and disease-carrying mosquitoes while maintaining the integrity of the environment.

 Mosquitoes carry and transmit several diseases that infect humans and animals, such as birds and horses.
 In Alabama, mosquitoes transmit diseases including West Nile Virus, Eastern equine encephalitis, St. Louis encephalitis, and LaCross encephalitis.